-- · Students taking four or more classes shall only be charged for four classes. · Students not enrolled in an eligible program - who elect to take courses without earning college credit are charged sixty percent (60%) of the total cost of the course, plus the cost of books and other fees effective October 1, 2007.
-This non-credit option is NOT available for courses beginning with a "N", "NM", "PT", and "W".
+- \$975 per course for 100 200 Level Courses \$1125 per course for "ES" "MA" "ML" "PN" or "ST" designated courses, and 300- or 400-level courses - Students taking four or more classes shall only be charged for four classes, except for those students in Medical Lab Technician and they shall have to pay for all classes taken. - Students or or enrolled in an eligible program who elect to take courses without earning college credit are charged sixty percent (60%) of the total cost of the course, plus the cost of books and other fees effective January 1, 2008.
+This non-credit option is NOT available for courses beginning with a "N", "NM", "ML" and "W".
 Students who elect to complete courses on a non-credit basis are not guaranteed full technology access; however, every effort will be made to provide technology resources.
 Transcripts denote a "ZP" upon completion of the course.
-Students may choose to convert the "ZP" to a letter grade and earn credit for an additional cost of forty percent (40%) of the total cost of the course. - · Books and classroom resources are included in tuition as determined and distributed by the College.
+Students may choose to convert the "ZP" to a letter grade and earn credit for an additional cost of forty percent (40%) of the total cost of the course. - Books and classroom resources are included in tuition as determined and distributed by the College.